vinayjoshi50-sketch/Credit_card_Financial_Analysis/README.md

      *	Suggests digital adoption is weak.
   6. Weekly Growth:
      *	Revenue grows steadily week-on-week (~0.45–0.5%).
      *	Growth is consistent but incremental, not exponential.

-  7. Customer Demographics
+  7. Customer Demographics:
     * Average Age: 46 → middle aged customers dominate.
     * Revenue peaks in 40-50 age group,followed by 50-60
     * Younger customers (20–30) contribute very little (0.2M).

-  9. Income Segmentation
+  8. Income Segmentation:
     * High-income group contributes the most (5.6M), followed by low (3.3M) and medium (2.8M).
     * Indicates strong penetration in affluent segments.

-  11. Geographic distribution
+  9. Geographic distribution:
     * Top 3 States(Texas,California and New York) contribute > 66% of the total revenue.
     * Revenue is concentrated in a few states → potential to expand in underperforming regions.

-  13. Education Level
+  10. Education Level:
     * Graduates (4.7M) and High School (2.4M) dominate.
     * Post-graduate and Doctorate segments are very small (~1M).

 Recommendations 💡
 ---

-To Increase Revenue 💰
+--- To Increase Revenue 💰
 1. Boost Digital Transactions
 *	Incentivize online and chip-based payments with cashback or reward points.
 * This reduces operational costs (less physical handling) and increases convenience.